 For toolchain jobs, this is the path to the artifact for that toolchain.

-For toolchain jobs, this optionally gives an alias that can be used instead of the real toolchain job name in the toolchains list for build jobs.
+An alias that can be used instead of the real toolchain job name in fetch stanzas for jobs.

 Tasks with this attribute will be included in the